 How to Conduct an Elimination Diet

-What Is the Purpose of An Elimination Diet?
+What Is the Purpose of an Elimination Diet?

 While the purpose of an elimination diet is to eliminate foods that cause bowel irritation or other issues from your regular rotation to prevent stomach unease, you do not want to accidentally expose yourself to a food you are allergic to during the reintroduction phase of the diet.
 Work with your healthcare professional before you start an elimination diet to see if he or she can pin down the source of your potential food allergy.
 If you are allergic to a certain type of food, your symptoms may include: